soborg/travToAnki/README.md

 Traverse2Anki is a GreaseMonkey/TamperMonkey tool, used for easily creating Anki notes from Traverse.
 Traverse is a walled garden, closed source, system, that does not feature any notable export features.
 This tool supports the extracting and creation (in Anki), the following note types from Traverse:
-- Base curriculum (characters, props, actors, sets, words, sentence, active recall sentences)
+- Base curriculum (characters, props, actors, sets, words, sentences, active recall sentences)
 - TPV and MSLK
 - Conversation Connectors

+The notes created in Anki should include:
+- original audio
+- tags (level, type, ..)
+- special properties (props/sets/actors for characters)
+- translations, usages, keywords, top-down-words, ..
+- user notes (in most cases)
+- images (in some cases)

+If you experience a vital piece of information is not present in your Anki note, please make an issue and I will try to fix it.

 It does not preserve existing review history.